 Briefly explained: Swiss energy and climate policy

-Net-zero target, incentive tax, energy strategy, solar offensive: Terms of the Swiss energy and climate policy appear frequently in the public discussion.
+Net-zero target, incentive tax, cloak decree, solar offensive: Terms of the Swiss energy and climate policy appear frequently in the public discussion.
 A classification of the most important goals and measures.

 Climate change and the energy crisis automatically bring climate and energy policy into focus.
 Linked to this are other environmental areas such as species protection and the circular economy.
 Regarding this, there is a great need for adaptation in Switzerland.
 Because in a global comparison, we consume a lot of resources per person and emit a lot of greenhouse gases.